 Can Aristada cause diabetes?

 It’s possible.
 There have been reports of people developing increased blood sugar levels while taking aripiprazole tablets.
-(The tablets are the oral form aripiprazole, which is the active ingredient in Aristada.)
+(The tablets are the oral form of aripiprazole.
+Aristada, which is an injection, contains the active ingredient aripiprazole lauroxil, which your body turns into aripiprazole.)

 Increased blood sugar levels occurred in people who may have already been at risk of developing diabetes.
-Being overweight or having a family history of diabetes may increase your risk of the condition.
+Being overweight or having a family history of diabetes may increase the risk of this condition.
 If you already have diabetes or are at risk of developing it, tell your doctor before you start Aristada treatment.

 While receiving Aristada, be sure to watch for symptoms of high blood sugar.
 Symptoms may include extreme thirst, urinating frequently, increased hunger, or feeling weak or tired.

 Talk with your doctor if these symptoms occur.
-They can help determine whether Aristada is the best treatment option for you.
+Doing so can help them determine whether Aristada is the best treatment option for you.

 Does Aristada cause unusual urges that are hard to control?

-It’s possible for Aristada to cause compulsive behaviors (uncontrollable urges to do certain things).
+It’s possible for Aristada treatment to cause compulsive behaviors (uncontrollable urges to do certain things).
 This side effect was not reported in clinical trials of Aristada.
 However, it has happened in people taking aripiprazole tablets.
-(The tablets are the oral form aripiprazole, which is the active ingredient in Aristada.)
+(Aristada contains the active ingredient aripiprazole lauroxil, which your body turns into aripiprazole.)

 Examples of these behaviors can include: